 - To reduce the risk for PIH, topical skincare should be effective but non-irritating.

 - Patients should always use oil-free sunscreen each morning and avoid greasy hair products or peeling agents and exfoliators — that’s an absolute mu

 How to treat post-acne scars and hyperpigmentation in dark skin

 Hyperpigmentation: The best treatment for post-acne dark spots and hyperpigmentation in dark skin is with a medical-grade skin lightening agent such as the Advanced Dark Spot remover.

-Scars: Depressed acne scars do not respond as well to topical solutions are best treated non-invasively by microneedle radiofrequency devices.
+Scars: Depressed acne scars do not respond as well to topical solutions that are best treated non-invasively by microneedle radiofrequency devices.
 This procedure produces microscopic columns of thermal injury in the epidermis and dermis, sparing the surrounding tissue and minimizing downtime and adverse effects.
 It is more safe and effective than fractional laser and is commonly used in Asian and darker skin types.
 Treatment of hypertrophic scarring and keloids typically intra-lesional injection of triamcinolone acetonide 20, 30, or 40 mg/mL every 4 weeks until the lesion is flat.